 Can a foreign national file more than one petition to get H1B Visa this year?

 If you have more than one H1B sponsor or intend to perform work for multiple employers, they each need to file a petition.
-Conversely, USCIS will deny or revoke multiple petitions filed by an employer for one foreign worker and is not responsible for refunding those duplicate filing fees.
+Conversely, USCIS will deny or revoke multiple petitions filed on behalf a foreign worker by the same employer and is not responsible for refunding those duplicate filing fees.